-Apply for enrollment fee waiver (at Financial Aid Office) before registering.
+Apply for enrollment fee waiver (at Financial Aid Office or yc.yccd.edu) before registering.

 Submit the FAFSA to see if you qualify for a fee waiver and additional grants at fafsa.ed.gov.

 Apply for BOGW at your local Financial Aid Office